ChristosKotsiopulos/My-Website/README.md

 ## Deployment

 Hosted on **GitHub Pages**.
 Any push to `main` automatically updates the live site within a minute or two.
-Custom domain configured via the `CNAME` file pointing to `ckotsiopulos.dev`.
+Custom domain configured via github.io.
 ---

 ## Contact